openservicemesh/osm/docs/content/docs/tasks_usage/logs.md

 ```console
 osm install --enable-fluentbit
 ```
+By default, logs will be filtered to emit info level logs.
+You may change the log level to "debug", "warn", "fatal", "panic", "disabled" or "trace" during installation using `--set OpenServiceMesh.controllerLogLevel=<desired log level>` .
+To get _all_ logs, set the log level to trace.

-However, once you have tried this out, we recommend configuring log forwarding to your preferred output for more informative results.
+Once you have tried out this basic setup, we recommend configuring log forwarding to your preferred output for more informative results.

 To customize log forwarding to your output, follow these steps and then reinstall OSM with Fluent Bit enabled.